A slacker's guide to the 2017 solar eclipse

 The Remington Nature Center, St. Joseph, Missouri

+St. Joe has a lot planned for the eclipse.
 Next to the Missouri River, the Remington Nature Center will have extended hours on August 21, and admission is just $3 for adults, $2 for senior and $1 for children 4-15 and free for those 3 and younger.

-The public can also watch the eclipse in the nature center parking lot and on the property of the nearby St Joe Frontier Casino.
-The Riverfront Park and the Riverwalk are also right there.
+The public can also watch the eclipse in the nature center parking lot and on the property of the nearby St Joe Frontier Casino, at Riverfront Park and along the Riverwalk.

 Night at Noon, Paducah, Kentucky